 - Longer material wear life in corrosive environments

 - Robust physical properties at a lighter weight

 - Strong material resistance to chemicals and other harmful substances

-- Flexibility to produce rigid, elastomeric or foam products
+- Flexibility to produce rigid, elastomeric, or foam products

 Products created from RIM are typically more economical than other molding methods, especially for larger parts.
 In general, RIM uses less energy and equipment to make the same product when compared to thermoplastics.
-RIM is most often used for manufacturing intricate geometries or unique surface finises in a more cost-efficient way than injection molding.
+RIM is most often used for manufacturing intricate geometries or unique surface finishes in a more cost-efficient way than injection molding.
 With this process, product designers have the freedom to design what they envision, without compromise!

 If you are seeking manufacturing assistance, complete our design tool, here, or download our material data sheet to explore the superior properties our Durethane® R Technologies can offer your RIM product design.